desec-io/desec-stack/docs/dns/domains.rst

 ~~~~~~~~~~~~~~~~~

 To delete a domain, send a ``DELETE`` request to the endpoint representing the
 domain.
-Upon success or if the domain did not exist or was not yours in the
+Upon success or if the domain did not exist in your account, the
-first place, the response status code is ``204 No Content``.
+response status code is ``204 No Content``.